Ladicle/hack/README.md

-# Competition
+# Hack

-`competition` is CLI tool to support programming competitions.
+`hack` is CLI tool to support programming competitions.